-You can also read more about the program in blog posts from our former facilitator and on reflections from students who had done the program.
+You can read more about the program in blog posts from our former facilitator and on reflections from students who have done the program.

-Find out more and book the program for your school my emailing our Youth Engagement Team.
+Find out more and book the program for your school by emailing our Youth Engagement Team.